ScrappyHaxor/Jump-Man/README.md

   For the mod tools head into ModTools->Bin->Debug->netcoreapp3.1->ModTools.exe

-  Alternatively if there are issues with compiling, download the latest release (Release.rar) from here https://github.com/ScrappyHaxor/Jump-Man/releases/tag/Final-Build-1
+  Alternatively if there are issues with compiling, download the latest release (Release.rar) from here https://github.com/ScrappyHaxor/Jump-Man/releases/tag/Final-Build-2
+  The Game and Mod Tools are inside of Release.rar in their respective folder.